 It was hard to explain it to her as it could be a very long story.
 So I will explain it here.

 It was not easy at the beginning.
 Trust me.
 My mum was the type of person who got so protective of their children.
 She did not let me take the job in Bali when I was 23 years old whereas most youth of my age already experience living outside their home by themselves.
-It was hard for me to convince her when I decided to move to Ubud back in 2014, but I explained all my plans to her, including; I have the steady job to do there, I have plenty of friends who lives there, and I have been there and know the road already.
+It was hard for me to convince her when I decided to move to Ubud back in 2014, but I explained all my plans to her, including; I have the steady job to do there, I have plenty of friends who live there, and I have been there and know the road already.
 3 months after I moved in, she flew to Ubud to check on me, and I did my best to show her that I have a very good life.
 She was satisfied and also fell in love with Ubud charms and stayed there for 1 month.
 If it’s hard to convince your parents by words, show them, they need something to see as the proof that you are lived well even though you are far away from home.

 After that, I learn the grasp how to never make her worries during my travel.
 I keep sending her my itineraries, my travel tickets, my photos (including selfie just to let her know I’m alive), and always text her whenever am on board to the new country.
 She got the grip and already used to the way we communicate.